jyothir-369/Movie-Recommendation-Using-AIML/README.md

 ast

-nltk (for optional text preprocessing)
+nltk (optional, for advanced text cleaning)

 💻 Getting Started
-1️⃣ Clone the repository:
+1️⃣ Clone the Repository
 bash
 Copy
 Edit
 git clone https://github.com/jyothir-369/Movie-Recommendation-Using-AIML.git
 cd Movie-Recommendation-Using-AIML
-2️⃣ Launch Jupyter Notebook:
+2️⃣ Launch Jupyter Notebook
 bash
 Copy
 Edit
 jupyter notebook
+3️⃣ Run the Notebook
-3️⃣ Open movie-recommendation-system.ipynb and run all cells.
+Open movie-recommendation-system.ipynb and run all cells.

 🔧 Improvements (To-Do)
-✅ Deploy as a web app using Flask/Streamlit
+✅ Deploy as a web app using Flask or Streamlit

-🌟 Use TF-IDF or Word2Vec for better text representation
+🌟 Use TF-IDF, Word2Vec, or BERT for richer embeddings

-🎞️ Add movie posters in output
+🎞️ Add movie posters to the recommendation output

-🧠 Experiment with hybrid recommendations (collaborative + content-based)
+🧠 Add hybrid recommendation (content + collaborative filtering)

-🌐 Integration with TMDB or IMDB APIs
+🌐 Integrate with TMDB or IMDb API for real-time data

 👨‍💻 Author
 Jyothir Raghavalu Bhogi
 📧 jyothirraghavalu369@gmail.com
 🔗 LinkedIn
-🌐 Portfolio Website (if you have one)
+🌐 Portfolio: Coming Soon

 📜 License
-This project is open source and available under the MIT License.
+This project is licensed under the MIT License.
+Feel free to use, modify, and share it!

 🙌 Feedback & Contributions
+Open to suggestions, collaborations, and contributions.
-Feel free to fork, contribute, or suggest features!
-Open to collaborations and discussions.
+Feel free to fork the repo, raise issues, or submit pull requests!